 According to the Clery Act, pastoral and professional mental health counselors who are appropriately credentialed and hired by the University to serve exclusively in a counseling role are not considered CSAs.
-The University encourages pastoral and professional mental health counselors to notify those whom they are counseling of the voluntary, confidential reporting options available to them.
+The University encourages pastoral and professional mental health counselors to inform those whom they are counseling of the resources and reporting options available to them.